 This data is also consistent with global wealth and income trends according to Branko Milanovich.
 Hyperinflationsts like to claim that the USD has lost 99% of its purchasing power, when, in fact, the average American earns 50X what the global poor earn.
 In global terms, the average American is in the top 1% of wealth and income.
 Not only has the Dollar not been debased over this period, its citizens have enjoyed an unmatched period of prosperity, wealth and income generation.
 The idea that Americans have suffered at the hands of the US Dollar fiat system is not only factually wrong.
 It’s preposterously misleading.
 But yes, if you never work during your life and also choose to hold all of your savings under your mattress in the form of cash then you will suffer a horrible loss of purchasing power over your lifetime.

 NB – I am not arguing that inflation is necessarily good.
-It can be extremely harmful in many ways and we should be mindful of the many ways in which our government can destroy purchasing power, but some level of modest inflation is expected in any credit based economy (because the supply of credit will almost always outstrip the quantity of coinciding resources produced over long enough periods of time).
+It can be extremely harmful in many ways and we should be mindful of the many ways in which our government can destroy purchasing power, but these “death of the dollar” narratives always exaggerate the issue.

 - The Myth of Declining American Living Standards